stateofca/opencred/docs/01-how-to-use-api.md

 ### 2. Provide the QR Code or OID4VP Link to the Wallet

+If you know the user's wallet app supports the default OID4VP protocol version used on the server, you can use the `OID4VP` URI and `QR` property to present the exchange to the wallet.
+Otherwise, there might be some more involved wallet interaction code needed to present the exchange to the wallet.

-From the response in step 1, extract the QR code or OID4VP URI and provide it to the wallet.
+**For wallets that support the default OID4VP protocol version used on the server:** From the response in step 1, extract the QR code or OID4VP URI and provide it to the wallet.
 The user will use their wallet app to scan the QR code or follow the OID4VP URI to present the requested credential.

+**For all wallets:** If you are supporting more than just the base OID4VP protocol version used on the server, you can use the `protocols.interact` property to present the exchange to the wallet.
+Present either a QR code or a link (new window) to the interaction URL.
+The user can load it on the same device they started from or through scanning a QR code, they can load it on a different device, like the phone where they keep their wallet app.
+Wherever they complete the exchange, you will be able to view the results in the exchange status endpoint.

+To redirect users to OpenCred's verification UI in a browser, use `protocols.interact` from the create exchange response.
+When opened in a browser, the interaction URL redirects to the verification UI.

 **Example QR Code (base64 data URL)**:
 ```json